How to Combine SEO and Content for a Winning Digital Marketing

-SEO, on its part, focuses on more technical sides of online presence, such as building sitemaps, structuring the navigation, providing good user experience, and taking care of inbound links.
+SEO, on its part, focuses on more technical sides of online presence, such as building sitemaps, structuring the navigation, providing a good user experience, and taking care of inbound links.

-At first glance it does seem like they have nothing in common, but is it really so?
+At first glance, it does seem like they have nothing in common, but is it really so?

 The first thing you learn when studying the topic of SEO is that keywords matter a lot.
-You always start an SEO campaign with searching for keywords your business could get optimized for, don't you?
+You always start an SEO campaign by searching for keywords your business could get optimized for, don't you?
 And what’s next?
 You create content based on them.
 Well, content is what content marketing is all about.